JorjaFox/website/_posts-old-blog/2010-12-30-jorjas-resolutions-for-2011.md

 [...]

-<em>Jorja Fox, star of the hit TV series CSI, has been a long-time supporter of The HSUS and our End Dogfighting campaign.</em>
+_Jorja Fox, star of the hit TV series CSI, has been a long-time supporter of The HSUS and our End Dogfighting campaign._

 [...]
 </blockquote>